Under the Skin (1997 film): Awards

 Under the Skin won the Michael Powell Award for Best British feature film at the 1997 Edinburgh International Film Festival and the FIPRESCI International Critics' Award at the 1997 Toronto International Film Festival.
-Carine Adler won the award for Best New Filmmaker at the 1998 Boston Society of Film Critics Awards and was nominated for a BIFA Award for Best British Director.
+Carine Adler won the award for Best New Filmmaker at the 1998 Boston Society of Film Critics Awards and was nominated for a BIFA for Best British Director.

-Samantha Morton won the award for Best Actress at the Boston Society of Film Critics Awards and was nominated for the BIFA Award for Best Female Performance in a British Independent Film.
+Samantha Morton won the award for Best Actress at the Boston Society of Film Critics Awards and was nominated for the BIFA for Best Female Performance in a British Independent Film.